plainionist/Plainion.GraphViz/docs/ReadMe.md

 Plainion.GraphViz is a browser for complex and huge graphs.

-It makes it easy to dive into any kind of graph from all different kind of sources by interactively allowing to show, hide and fold any part of the graph.
+It makes it easy to dive into any kind of graph from various sources by interactively allowing to show, hide and fold any part of the graph.

 ![](Screenshots/Overview.png)